Skip to content

 The --watch flag enters a file-watching loop after the initial build.
 It polls source files every 500ms and rebuilds on changes.
 Combine with --test to run tests after each successful rebuild and --validate to run quick dlopen checks.

 For standalone projects (detected via pulp.toml), automatically sets CMAKE_PREFIX_PATH to the hinted local SDK when available, otherwise to the cached SDK release.
-On Windows, pulp build also selects a Visual Studio generator automatically when no active MSVC shell is detected on PATH.
+Before configure/build, pulp build also compares the active project's pinned sdk_version / cli_min_version against the running CLI.
+If the project is ahead, it fails fast and points at pulp upgrade; use --allow-unsupported-sdk only as an explicit unsupported escape hatch.

 test